 Meet Hudson Jones, a talented but smallish infielder/pitcher for Coach Dave’s Scarlet Knights.
 Rooster and the boys mistake him for the coach’s son during the team’s first practice but later meet his dad in a humorous scene.
 Our narrator for this first book in the Coach Dave series knows that there’s more to Hudson than meets the eye.

 This scene incorporates several meaningful memories for me.
-I hope you enjoy this excerpt from the soon-to-be-released Coach Dave: Season One.
+I hope you enjoy this excerpt from Coach Dave: Season One.

 Meet Coach Dave’s Players: Hudson Jones

 “Charlie,” I said, changing the subject, “I hope you don’t mind my asking, but what happened to Hudson’s brother?
 I gave Hudson a ride one day and overheard him telling Rob that his brother had died.”

 All eyes turned toward Charlie Jones.